deeppavlov/DeepPavlov/docs/intro/choose_framework.rst

 Choose the Framework
 ====================

-DeepPavlov is built on top of machine learning frameworks `TensorFlow <https://www.tensorflow.org/>`__,
+DeepPavlov is built on top of the machine learning frameworks `TensorFlow <https://www.tensorflow.org/>`__,
 `Keras <https://keras.io/>`__ and `PyTorch <https://www.pytorch.org/>`__:

-* BERT-based models on TensorFlow and PyTorch,
+* BERT-based models on TensorFlow and PyTorch;
-* text classification on Keras and PyTorch,
+* Text classification on Keras and PyTorch;
-* text ranking and morpho-tagging on Keras,
+* Text ranking and morpho-tagging on Keras;
-* all other models on TensorFlow.
+* All other models on TensorFlow.

-First, follow instructions on :doc:`Installation page </intro/installation>` to install the ``deeppavlov`` package for Python 3.6/3.7.
+First, follow the instructions on :doc:`Installation page </intro/installation>` to install the ``deeppavlov`` package for Python 3.6/3.7.

-Now, based on the considered NLP task, you need to choose one of the available frameworks.
+Depending on the considered NLP task, you need to choose one of the available frameworks.
 The full list of available models is :doc:`here </features/overview>`.

 - To install the requirements for the considered model, you can find the config file with the same configuration